JoeStrout/santaVsSnowGoons/README.md

-# santaVsSnowGoons
+# Santa vs. the Snow Goons

-the classic "Daleks" game, but with a Christmas theme! for Mini Micro
+This is the classic "Daleks" game, but with a Christmas theme!
+Made for [Mini Micro](https://miniscript.org/MiniMicro]).